We’ve come across a number of theories on pricing art.

 - Expense of materials and process.

-With the above in mind, here’s the ticket to pricing:
+With the above in mind, here’s a safer bet when it comes to pricing your art:

 Consider one landscape painter who spent the first decade of her artist career juggling an IT job.
 Having built up savings, she took the plunge to become a full-time artist and started selling oil paintings like hotcakes in small village cafés, for $75 a piece.
 She worked fast and sold a lot, which meant that the financial model was based on selling a high quantity of items.
 Today, her large oil paintings are selling for $3,500 each, and some original clients are still buying works.
 As demand increased, prices did, too, and today she makes a full-time living as a professional artist.